hannahhellwig/feature-pages-for-volumental/README.md

 # Sprint 1: Team Project Group 1 – Feet Fleet!

-## Team project: Create Feature Pages for Volumental's Clients
+## Create Feature Pages for Volumental's Clients

 For your first ever sprint project you will be challenged by the fast growing start-up Volumental to improve an important part of their webpage – their client pages.